adfit11/slowpedal/README.md

 # Slow Pedal
-A DIY alternative to Vidami for guitar practice.
+Build your own alternative to Vidami for guitar practice, for around $25.
 See below for parts list and build plans.

 <img width="600" alt="pedalShot" src="https://github.com/user-attachments/assets/905d09ac-739b-4970-bcf2-d438a7cbeae1" />.